 If you are unsure, you can also contact reception to confirm.

 If you change your name and address or telephone number please inform us as soon as possible.
 If you move out of the practice area, you will be required to re-register with a more local practice.

-To register please visit the surgery with the following information: We are unable to register you if any of the forms are missing or incomplete.
+To register please visit the surgery with the following information: WE REQUIRE (minimum) the GMS1 form PLUS the New Patient Questionnaire PLUS the right hand side of your prescription from your previous practice (if you are on repeated medication(s)).
+We are unable to register you if any of the forms are missing or incomplete.